gioblu/PJON/specification/PJON-protocol-specification-v0.3.md

 ```

 ###PJON Protocol specification v0.3
-A third draft of the PJON protocol layer has been released with the addition of a 1 byte header designed to contain the configuration for the packet's communication procedure and its meta-data.
+A third draft of the PJON protocol has been released with the addition of a 1 byte header designed to contain the configuration for the packet's communication procedure and its meta-data.
 In versions 0.1 and 0.2, the PJON communication procedure configuration was static and the header not present, for this reason two differently configured devices, could not establish nominal communication, without configuration pairing.
 It is now possible for the packet's receiver to read the header, react as transmitter requested and parse the packet and its info correctly.

 ###Network protocol stack model